MicrosoftDocs/sql-docs/docs/connect/ado-net/appcontext-switches.md

 > There are some known differences when compared to the native implementation.
 For example, the managed implementation does not support non-domain Windows Authentication.

 ## .NET Framework
-SqlClient supports the following AppContext switches on .NET Framework.
+The following AppContext switches are only supported on .NET Framework.

 ## Disabling Transparent Network IP Resolution